 For more information contact: email@example.com

-The following journal article on electrofishing in estuaries is available:
+The following journal articles on electrofishing in estuaries are available:

 - Lieschke, J.A., Dean, J.C. and Pickworth, A. (2019) Extending the effectiveness of electrofishing to estuarine habitats: Laboratory and field assessments.
 Transactions of the American Fisheries Society

 - Warry, F.Y., Reich, P., Hindell, J.S., McKenzie, J. and Pickworth, A. (2013) Using new electrofishing technology to amp-up fish sampling in estuarine habitats.
 Journal of Fish Biology.
 82(4): 1119-1137

 The two short videos below demonstrate ARI electrofishing in estuaries: